richard-scryber/scryber.core/docs/overview/scryber_parsing.rst

 Parsing and Reference Resolvers
 --------------------------------

-Sometimes the content that is to be returned is not a complete document, but a fragment and its source may not be known at build time.

 The ``Document.Parse`` method, and its 12 overloads allows for parsing of any xml content as long as the root component returned implements the ``IPDFComponent`` interface.

 If there are references to other content, that needs to be resolved at runtime it is also possible to pass a ``PDFReferenceResolver`` delegate to the parser so that your code can load it's own content and return it.